luxfi/evm/docs/releasing/README.md

         1. Set the description using this format:

             ```markdown
-            # AvalancheGo Compatibility
+            # Lux Compatibility

-            The plugin version is unchanged at 39 and is compatible with AvalancheGo version v1.13.0.
+            The plugin version is unchanged at 39 and is compatible with Lux version v1.13.0.

             # Breaking changes